-In theory, the correct answer is hidden among the 4 answer choices.
-If you study well, you should be able to identify it.
-In reality, however, many diligent candidates fail despite spending hundreds of hours in studying.
+The correct answer is hidden among the four answer choices.
+So, in theory, if you study well, you should be able to identify it.
+In reality, however, many diligent candidates fail despite spending hundreds of hours studying.

-Sometimes, the available answer choices look “reasonable” and they could do more harm then good by throwing you off and distracting you.
-In fact, the 3 incorrect answer choices are technically known as “distractors”.
+Sometimes, the available answer choices look “reasonable,” and they could do more harm than good by throwing you off and distracting you.
+In fact, the three incorrect answer choices are technically known as “distractors.”